nixinator/katacoda-scenarios/ad-hoc-developer-environments/step3.md

 You can search the package list using:

-`nix-env -qaP git`{{execute}}
+`nix-env -qaP --description git`{{execute}}

 The first column is the attribute name and the second is the package name and its version.
+The third column is human readable description.

 Once you are comfortable doing this, you can add other things too.
 For example, packages of your own or custom shell aliases.